 top of page

 David’s concert engagements have ranged from Monteverdi’s Vespers of 1610 at St. Mark’s Basilica in Venice to various performances with the Boston Pops.
 He made his solo debut in Carnegie Hall with Gustavo Dudamel and the Israel Philharmonic, and he has sung with the Cleveland Orchestra, North Carolina Symphony, and San Antonio Symphony.
-David has received notable acclaim for performances of baroque repertoire with ensembles including the Handel and Haydn Society, American Bach Soloists, Apollo’s Fire, TENET, Seraphic Fire, and Arion Baroque Orchestra in Montreal.
+David has received notable acclaim for performances of Baroque repertoire with ensembles including the Handel and Haydn Society, American Bach Soloists, Apollo’s Fire, TENET, Seraphic Fire, and Arion Baroque Orchestra in Montreal.
 He has also appeared at the Tanglewood Festival, Carmel Bach Festival, and Casals Festival in Puerto Rico.
-His oratorio/concert repertoire includes all the major works and many cantatas of Bach; Beethoven’s 9th Symphony, Missa Solemnis, and Choral Fantasy; Handel’s Messiah, Judas Maccabeus, and Samson; Haydn’s Creation, Lord Nelson Mass, and Mass in Time of War; Vaughan Williams’ Dona Nobis Pacem and Five Mystical Songs; and the requiems of Brahms, Fauré, and Duruflé.
+David’s oratorio/concert repertoire includes all the major works and many cantatas of Bach; Beethoven’s 9th Symphony, Missa Solemnis, and Choral Fantasy; Handel’s Messiah, Judas Maccabeus, and Samson; Haydn’s Creation, Lord Nelson Mass, and Mass in Time of War; Vaughan Williams’ Dona Nobis Pacem and Five Mystical Songs; and the requiems of Brahms, Fauré, and Duruflé.

 bottom of page